gen~ for Beginners, Part 4: Working with buffers (and data)

 That's just what the lookup operator does (and you'll be familiar with its use if you've ever used the lookup~ object in MSP, too).
 The lookup_drawing_example patch shows a gen~ implementation of classic waveshaping, and also demonstrates how you can draw your own waveforms and transfer them to a buffer operator using an iter, counter, and poke~ object (along with a trigger object to handle the housekeeping) to write a multislider object's output to the buffer~ object.
 When the buffer~ is loaded, we then associate the buffer~ object with the buffer operator in our gen~ patch and we're ready to do some waveshaping.
 Doing the lookup and output is pretty simple in Gen, as you can see.

-The lookup_audiofile_mangling example shows another approach to using the lookup operator - one which parallels classic use of the MSP lookup~ object.
-Actually, the gen~ implementation is a good deal easier, since we don't have to worry about calculating the number of samples in an audiofile when we read it into a buffer~ (check out the MSP lookup~ object's helpfile if you want to see what it looks like in standard MSP) - the left outlet of the buffer operator provides us with that information automatically.
+The lookup_audiofile_mangling example shows another approach to using the lookup operator - one which parallels theclassic use of the MSP lookup~ object.
+The gen~ implementation is a good deal easier, since we don't have to worry about calculating the number of samples in an audio file when we read it into a buffer~ (check out the MSP lookup~ object's helpfile if you want to see what it looks like in standard MSP) - the left outlet of the buffer operator provides us with that information automatically.

 Not drowning, wave-ing